 Class C RVs are like a studio apartment on wheels, much scaled down but providing some of the convenience of a Class A. Visualize a sleeping area in the rear and one often located in the cab over the front of the vehicle.

 These RVs average 10-15 miles/gallon with tanks holding 25-55 gallons.
 Fill-ups run $80-$400 and you can expect a range of about 500-800 miles/tank.
 Separate RV insurance is necessary.
 The Class C type is the most common, as it provides the most bang for the buck in size, range, and cost.
-Recently, however, we’ve run into a disproportionate number of people who have complained about the quality level of their Class C rigs, as after 2-3 years they experience roof leaks, electrical problems, and other breakdowns.
+Recently, however, we’ve run into a disproportionate number of people who have complained about the quality level of their Class C rigs, as after 2-3 years they have been known to experience roof leaks, electrical problems, and other breakdowns.
 For that matter this discussion has come up in lower-end Class As as well.
 A word of warning to any potential buyer of any type of RV: Buyer beware!
 Do your homework well, quality varies greatly per brand, model, day of week, and planetary alignment.

 A fifth wheel takes its name from the wheel-like trailer mount located in the bed of the pickup truck pulling it, similar to a semi-truck connecting to a trailer rig.